 - Personal interview and campus tour - Completion of all admissions documentation, including but not limited to the Enrollment Agreement and disclosures - Completion and passage of applicable entrance assessments - Completion of Online Readiness Assessment (A passing score on the Wonderlic does not preclude the requirement for the applicant to complete the ORA.
-The ORA is used for assessing the applicant's readiness for online coursework and to identify any obstacles where he or she may need extra support or guidance). - Acceptable proof of graduation, which includes one of the following (1): - Copy of high school diploma or transcript (must be a standard high school diploma not including special diploma, certificate of completion or other diplomas that do not meet the standards or regular high school requirements) - Home school transcripts - Copy of a General Education Diploma (GED) or other high school equivalency exam (e.g. HiSET) - Copy of official transcripts of a conferred Associate, Bachelor's, Master's or Doctoral degree from an accredited postsecondary institution recognized by the U.S. Department of Education.
+The ORA is used for assessing the applicant's readiness for online coursework and to identify any obstacles where he or she may need extra support or guidance). - Acceptable proof of graduation, which includes one of the following (1): - Copy of high school diploma or unofficial or official transcripts (must be a standard high school diploma not including special diploma, certificate of completion or other diplomas that do not meet the standards or regular high school requirements) - Home school transcripts - Copy of a General Education Diploma (GED) or successful completion of other high school equivalency exam (e.g. HiSET) - Copy of a diploma, unofficial or official transcripts of a conferred Associate, Bachelor's, Master's or Doctoral degree from an accredited postsecondary institution recognized by the U.S. Department of Education.

-- In accordance with Federal regulations, to be a recognized equivalent of a proof of high school diploma, the following are acceptable: - 1.
-Successful completion of an associate degree program; - 2.
-Success completion of at least 60 semester or trimester credit hours or 72 quarter credit hours that did not result in the awarding of an associate degree, but that are acceptable for full credit toward a bachelor's degree at any institution; or - 3.
-Enrollment in a bachelor's degree program where at least 60 semester or trimester credit hours or 72 quarter credit hours have been successfully completed, including credit hours transferred into the bachelor's degree program. - Foreign transcripts (high school or college) accompanied by foreign evaluation report and translation (if applicable).
+- In accordance with Federal regulations, to be a recognized equivalent of a proof of high school diploma, the following are acceptable: - Successful completion of an associate degree program (diploma or transcripts); - 2.
+Success completion of at least 60 semester or trimester credit hours or 72 quarter credit hours that did not result in the awarding of an associate degree, but that are acceptable for full credit toward a bachelor's degree at any institution (transcripts); or - 3.
+Enrollment in a bachelor's degree program where at least 60 semester or trimester credit hours or 72 quarter credit hours have been successfully completed, including credit hours transferred into the bachelor's degree program (transcripts). - Foreign transcripts (high school or college) accompanied by foreign evaluation report and translation (if applicable).